enzomoraes/sales-analysis/README.md

     -t itensvndfull.csv: Defines the output CSV file named itensvndfull.csv.
     For detailed documentation and usage instructions, refer to the tps-parse repository: https://github.com/topics/tps.

-- ### Load folder:
-    contains the tools necessary to load the content extracted into a database.
-    to populate the database with data from the csv, you must run:
+    #### To populate the database with data from the csv, you must run:
     ```
     node load-itensvnd.js
     node load-vendas.js
     node load-produtos.js
     ```
     It may take several minutes to complete

+- ### Load folder:
+    contains the tools necessary to load the content extracted into a database.